 In most cases you will not need to obtain an air permit for small gravel pits that do not conduct any aggregate crushing operations.
 Your operations are still required to take all reasonable precautions to prevent particulate matter dust from becoming airborne [VAPCR 5-231(4)].
 This would include controlling dust from internal roads and traffic areas, from processing and handling of materials on-site such as a screen deck, from exposed windblown areas and by minimizing material tracked onto public roadways.
 If you can see dust be emitted into the air you should be taking all reasonable measure to control it.
 In the case of most new gravel pits, an Act250 permit will likely be required and the AQCD will request that the permit include a condition requiring effective dust control.

 If your gravel pit or quarry will include drilling, sawing, blasting, or aggregate crushing operations then an air permit will likely be required.
 In some cases, the air permit may be issued directly to the crushing plant operator rather than the gravel pit or quarry owner.
 This may be the case when the gravel pit or quarry owner is separate from the crushing plant owner and the crushing operations are portable and temporary at the site and used for purposes of crushing up stockpiles before moving to another gravel pit or quarry.
-The Air Permit for the crushing plant operator may then allow the plant to operate at multiple locations to crush up stockpiles.
-In such a case, the gravel pit or quarry owner must take reasonable precautions to control dust from all other areas of the gravel pit or quarry.
+The Air Permit for the crushing plant operator may then be amended to allow the plant to operate at additional locations to crush up stockpiles.
+The amended permit for each new site of operation must be made available for public comment for 30 days and as part of the permit application the permittee must notify all abutting landowners.
+Thereafter, the crushing plant may return to those permitted sites without need for further permit amendments.
+When the permit is held by the crusher operator instead of the landowner, the gravel pit or quarry owner must take reasonable precautions to control dust from all other areas of the gravel pit or quarry.
 In such cases the AQCD will request that any Act 250 permit for the gravel pit or quarry include conditions requiring effective dust control and to only utilize crushing plants that are approved by the AQCD.

 What Size Crushing Plant Requires An Air Permit?